-- Line 1: Enter the amount of taxable capital from Form 84-110, line 18. - Line 2: Enter the amount of franchise tax due.
-For tax year 2022, the franchise tax rate is \$1.50 per \$1,000 of capital in excess of \$100,000 (minimum tax of \$25). - Line 3: Enter the total amount of credit claimed from Form 84-401, line 1. - Line 4: Enter the net franchise tax due (line 2 minus line 3).
+- Line 1: Enter the amount of taxable capital from Form 84-110, line 18 - Line 2: Enter the amount of franchise tax due.
+For tax year 2023, the franchise tax rate is \$1.25 per \$1,000 of capital in excess of \$100,000 (minimum tax of \$25). - Line 3: Enter the total amount of credit claimed from Form 84-401, line 1. - Line 4: Enter the net franchise tax due (line 2 minus line 3).
 If line 3 equals or exceeds the amount shown on line 2, enter a zero.

-COMPOSITE AND ELECTING PASS-THROUGH ENTITY INCOME TAX ONLY
+INCOME TAX (COMPOSITE AND ELECTING PASS-THROUGH ENTITIES)

-- Line 5: Enter zero unless the taxpayer is filing a composite or electing pass-through entity return or is required to make a payment of tax because it failed to obtain an agreement from a non-resident shareholder required by subsection (3)(a) of section 10 of the Mississippi S Corporation Income Tax Act.
-In either of these situations, enter the total of the non-resident shareholders' distributions included in the composite return from Line 32, Form 84-122 or the total of the electing pass-through entity income from Line 35, Form 84-122.
-If applicable, enter the income on which payment of tax is required by the S Corporation for failure to secure the above mentioned agreement. - Line 6: Enter the amount of income tax due.
-For tax year 2022, the income tax rates are: 0% on the first \$5,000 of taxable income; 4% on the next \$5,000 of taxable income; and 5% on taxable income in excess of \$10,000.
+- Line 5: Mississippi net taxable income is only entered on this line if the taxpayer is filing a composite or electing pass-through entity return or is required to make a payment of tax because it failed to obtain an agreement from a non-resident shareholder required by subsection (3)(a) of section 10 of the Mississippi S Corporation Income Tax Act.
+In these situations, enter the total of the non-resident shareholders' distributions included in the composite return from Line 32, Form 84-122 or the total of the electing pass-through entity income from Line 35, Form 84-122.
+If applicable, enter the income on which payment of tax is required by the S Corporation for failure to secure the above-mentioned agreement. - Line 6: Composite or electing pass-through entities, enter the amount of income tax due.
+For tax year 2023, the income tax rates are: 0% on the first \$5,000 of taxable income; 4% on the next \$5,000 of taxable income; and 5% on taxable income in excess of \$10,000.

-In the case of taxpayers having a fiscal year beginning in a calendar year with a rate in effect that is different than the rate in effect for the next calendar year and ending in the next calendar year, the tax due for that taxable year shall be determined by: (a) Computing for the full fiscal year the amount of tax that would be due under the rates in effect for the calendar year in which the fiscal year begins; and (b) Computing for the full fiscal year the amount of tax that would be due under the rates in effect for the calendar year in which the fiscal year ends; and (c) Applying to the tax computed under paragraph (a) the ratio which the number of months falling within the earlier calendar year bears to the total number of months in the fiscal year; and (d) Applying to the tax computed under paragraph (b) the ratio which the number of month falling within the later calendar year bears to the total number of months within the fiscal year; and (e) Adding to the tax determined under paragraph (d) the sum of which shall be the amount of tax due for the fiscal year.
+In the case of taxpayers having a fiscal year beginning in a calendar year with a rate in effect that is different than the rate in effect for the next calendar year and ending in the next calendar year, the tax due for that taxable year shall be determined by: (a) Computing for the full fiscal year the amount of tax that would be due under the rates in effect for the calendar year in which the fiscal year begins and, (b) Computing for the full fiscal year the amount of tax that would be due under the rates in effect for the calendar year in which the fiscal year ends and, (c) Applying to the tax computed under paragraph (a) the ratio which the number of months falling within the earlier calendar year bears to the total number of months in the fiscal year and, (d) Applying to the tax computed under paragraph (b) the ratio which the number of months falling within the later calendar year bears to the total number of months within the fiscal year and, (e) Adding to the tax determined under paragraph (c) the tax determined under paragraph (d) the sum of which shall be the amount of tax due for the fiscal year.

-- Line 7: Enter the total amount of taxes paid on your behalf by electing pass-through entities, from MS Schedule K-1 Form 84-132, Part V. The K-1(s) you received must be attached to the return. - Line 8: Enter the total amount of credit claimed from Form 84-401, line 3.
-For limitations, see the "General Restrictions on Incentive Credits" section of this booklet. - Line 9: Enter the net income tax due (line 6 minus line 7 and line 8).
-If line 8 equals or exceeds the amount shown on line 6, enter a zero.
+- Line 7: Enter the total amount of credit claimed from Form 83-401, line 3.
+For limitations, see the "General Restrictions on Incentive Credits" section of this booklet. - Line 8: Enter the net income tax due (line 6 minus line 7).
+If line 7 equals or exceeds the amount shown on line 6, enter a zero.